 How to Join Medical Aids in South Africa

-Young people of today do not see the need in joining a medical aid and find all the medical jargon confusing.
+Young people of today do not see the need to join a medical aid.
+And that is because they find all the medical jargon confusing.
 How to join medical aids is not as difficult as it may seem.
 Below are a few guidelines on what to do if you want to invest in your health, be it for a hospital plan or any of the other medical aid plans available to you.

-Once you have decided what your needs are, which company you want to invest with and which plan you want, the hard work is done and the rest is straightforward and easy.
+Once you have decided what your needs are,decide which medical scheme or company you want to invest with.
+Find the correct plan, then the rest is straightforward and easy.

-Medical aid in South Africa has progressed with the technology age and most medical companies now have great, informative websites that you can visit.
-I have found that all the medical aid rates are published on their sites so there is no real need to spend hours on a costly call when talking to a consultant.
+Medical aid in South Africa has progressed with the technology age.
+So most medical companies now have great, informative websites that you can visit.
+All the medical aid rates appear on their sites.
+Therefore, there is no real need to spend hours on a costly call when talking to a consultant.

-By using the websites, you are able to narrow down your questions considerably and any query you might have and cannot find on the site can be answered by contacting the medical company via its website as well.
+By using the websites, you can narrow down your questions considerably.
+Get answers by contacting the medical company via its website as well.
 When looking at contributions you will pay, most are laid out as follows (this is an example figure only):